Bad Religion, roughly 30 years ago.

 - Stop and Go: "I Want Something More".

 - Take That: "Hate You" by Gurewitz's brief solo project Daredevils is sometimes considered to be about Jay Bentley.
+Then there was also the lyrical change in "Stranger Than Fiction" during Gurewitz's absence.

 - They Call Me Mister Tibbs: Brett Gurewitz.
 Subverted in which not everyone uses "Mr. Brett" (which in itself is a subversion, in combining the trope with First Name Basis), and he himself doesn't seem to mind.